 During the first ED stage, no significant difference in embryo mortality was observed between the NV and V conditions.
 Results in Table 4 revealed differences in embryo mortality between NV and V treatments from the middle stage onward.
 The NV treatment showed a middle embryo mortality rate of 9.33 %, which was significantly lower (P < 0.05) compared to the 17.09 % observed in the V group (Table 4).
 Chick embryos that died in the late stage (18-21 days of ED) were predominantly observed in the V condition (17.35 %), and this was significantly higher (P < 0.05) compared to the 7.43 % of embryo mortality observed in the NV group (Table 4).
-The percentage of eggs that pipped but were unhatched in the NV group was 0 %, significantly different from the 1.20 % observed in the V group.
+In the NV group, no eggs were recorded as pipped but unhatched (0 %), a value significantly lower than the 1.20 % observed in the V group.
 The higher total embryonic mortality was observed in group V (53.26 %), which was significantly higher than the 33.08 % observed in the NV group (Table 4).